 - National Student Exchange Program (NSE); semester, university network

 Study Away engaged learning experiences can facilitate developing real-world competitive advantages over those who do not study away, such as those below:

-Students completing courses offered under the auspices of SAP receive ECCE Engagement Experience credit and may request ECCE Global Awareness credit by submitting a Student Petition form for UNI 460, UNI 470 and UNI 480.
+All Study Away courses require instructor approval prior to registration.
+Students completing courses offered under the auspices of SAP receive ECCE Engagement Experience credit and may request ECCE Global Awareness credit by submitting a Student Petition for UNI 460, UNI 470 and UNI 480.